 16. When the temperature comes down to slightly hot or warm, then grease your hands and knead it well.

-18. Cover the kaju barfi mixture.
+18. Next cover the kaju barfi mixture.

 19. Roll it to a oval shape of 1/4 inch thickness.

 Store kaju katli in a air tight jar.
+They keep good at room temperature for 5 to 7 days.